What message did China send by choosing Uyghur torchbearer? | Education

 Some saw the choice of Yilamujiang as a deliberate poke in the eye to critics.
 “That was very, very much a deliberate choice,'' said Darren Byler, an assistant professor of international studies at Canada's Simon Fraser University who has written extensively about the camps.

 Uyghurs, who are culturally, linguistically and religiously distinct from Han Chinese, have long resented Beijing's heavy-handed rule and the influx of migrants who have reaped economic benefits in the resource-rich region.
 The resentment erupted into a series of violent incidents labeled terrorism by China, leading president and Communist Party leader Xi Jinping to demand a mass crackdown.
 The network of camps was established around 2017.
 Critics and former inmates told of strict discipline and harsh living conditions inside.
 Other reports spoke of families separated by the authorities, mass surveillance and coercive birth control policies forced on Muslim women.
-China dismisses accusations of abuses as "the lie of the century'' and says its policies have resulted in an end to separatist violence.
-Critics say the result has been a traumatized population, cultural dislocation and continuing abuses.
+China dismisses accusations of abuses as “the lie of the century'' and says its policies have resulted in an end to separatist violence.
+Critics say the result has been a traumatised population, cultural dislocation and continuing abuses.
 China's policies in Xinjiang should have elicited a stronger response from the international community, including a total boycott of the Games, said Kamaltürk Yalqun, a Uyghur was one of several students chosen to help carry the Olympic flame ahead of the 2008 Summer Games in Beijing.
-"It should be a collective responsibility when such kind of atrocities are happening," he said.
-"It's heartbreaking for me to see such a cold response from people."
+“It should be a collective responsibility when such kind of atrocities are happening,” he said.
+“It's heartbreaking for me to see such a cold response from people.”
 Whether Yilamujiang sees a political role for herself isn't clear.
 Her social media posts have focused entirely on her desire to compete successfully.
 Born in Xinjiang's far-northwestern Altay prefecture that borders Kazakhstan, Russia and Mongolia, she was first coached by her father, himself a pioneer in Chinese cross-country skiing.
 The practice of using felt-lined skis to travel and hunt in the region is believed to date back thousands of years.
-In recent years, Yilamujiang has competed extensively abroad and begins her Beijing Olympics campaign Saturday.
+In recent years, Yilamujiang has competed extensively abroad and began her Beijing Olympics campaign Saturday.
 The fact her parents are both government employees provides the right sort of background to receive the government's political and financial support required by virtually all elite Chinese athletes.
+That, said Byler, “really protects the family.''
+Among the Chinese public, information about Xinjiang is derived mainly from government propaganda that emphasizes economic development and social harmony, while dismissing all outside criticism.
+At a park just north of the stadium Saturday, Beijing residents told The Associated Press they saw Yilamujiang's participation as a show of ethnic unity devoid of any political message.
+“When I saw two athletes, my first reaction was gender equality,'' said Jiang Miya, adding she perceived no real link to the issue of Xinjiang or politics in general.
+Another resident, Wang Yang, said the event sent a message of “unity and progress'' that shouldn't be tainted by politics.
+“Don't magnify or politicize this kind of issue,'' Wang said.
+“We should separate sports and politics, enjoy the Olympics wholeheartedly, and talk less about politics.”(AP) RUP RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)